remp2020/dn-remp-paywall/README.md

 # REMP Paywall plugin

-The REMP CRM Auth plugin allows you to read basic user and subscription information about CRM user visiting your WP website.
-Also adds simple login form with handling.
+The REMP Paywall plugin allows you to control access to posts according to REMP user access tags.

 ## How to install